PrathicaShettyM/JS-WeatherApp/README.md

 # Weather-App_JS
-This repository contains a Weather App built using Open Weather API
+This repository contains a Weather App built using HTML5, CSS3 and JavaScript(ES6) and Open Weather API

 ### Some of the features of the Weather App: